25eliu/portfolio/README.md

-# Portfolio Intelligence — a self‑improving AI trader
+# Evolving Portfolio  — a self‑improving AI trader

 > An AI that researches stocks, trades its own paper book, **grades every call against real outcomes**,
 > and compiles what it learns into an evolving **wiki + knowledge graph** — so its decisions get sharper